gschadegg/ip-address-tracker/README.md

-# Job listings with filtering solution
+# IP Address Tracker

-This is a solution to a Job listings with filtering challenge found online.
+This is a solution to a IP Address Tracker challenge found online.
 For a live demo check out https://ip-address-tracker-seven-sandy.vercel.app/

 ### The challenge